kvutien/Project-Machu-Picchu-2020/Pepito/README.md

 ![Backend](https://github.com/kvutien/Machu-Picchu/blob/main/Pepito/Final%20Project%20Design.png)

 **As part of future design**, to allow a simple SMS-based signature by the person-in-need while preserving security, we are considering the use of a multisignature pattern, shared between the persons-in-need and the chief of village (the "Factory").
-The person-in-need will sign with an OTP and a simple mobile phone. the chief of village will have a tablet or smartphone and will sign with the wallet private key.
+The person-in-need will sign with an OTP and a simple mobile phone.
+The chief of village will have a tablet or smartphone and will sign with the wallet private key.

 ## React Frontend design
 The frontend of _Machu Picchu_ is derived from Truffle Box React.
 As compared to the version submitted in December, the `App.js` is reduced to the minimum.
 All important actions are in distinct React components.
 We can now improve gradually each function without impacting the others: